kimtth/awesome-azure-openai-llm/README.md

 - To alleviate this issue, PagedAttention was proposed to store the KV cache in non-contiguous memory spaces.
 It partitions the KV cache of each sequence into multiple blocks, with each block containing the keys and values for a fixed number of tokens.

-- [PagedAttention](https://vllm.ai/) : vLLM: Easy, Fast, and Cheap LLM Serving with PagedAttention, 24x Faster LLM Inference [Link](files/vLLM_pagedattention.pdf)
+- [PagedAttention](https://vllm.ai/) : vLLM: Easy, Fast, and Cheap LLM Serving with PagedAttention, 24x Faster LLM Inference [doc](files/vLLM_pagedattention.pdf). paper: `in prep`

   <img src="files/pagedattn.png" width="450">

   PagedAttention for a prompt “the cat is sleeping in the kitchen and the dog is”.
 Key-Value pairs of tensors for attention computation are stored in virtual contiguous blocks mapped to non-contiguous blocks in the GPU memory.

-- [TokenAttention](https://github.com/ModelTC/lightllm/blob/main/docs/TokenAttention.md) an attention mechanism that manages key and value caching at the token level.
+- [TokenAttention](https://github.com/ModelTC/lightllm) an attention mechanism that manages key and value caching at the token level. [git](https://github.com/ModelTC/lightllm/blob/main/docs/TokenAttention.md)

 - [Flash Attention](https://arxiv.org/abs/2205.14135): An method that reorders the attention computation and leverages classical techniques (tiling, recomputation).
-Instead of storing each intermediate result, use kernel fusion and run every operation in a single kernel in order to avoid memory read/write overhead.
+Instead of storing each intermediate result, use kernel fusion and run every operation in a single kernel in order to avoid memory read/write overhead. [git](https://github.com/Dao-AILab/flash-attention)

 ## **Section 7** : List of OSS LLM & Generative AI Landscape